Legal Services for Victims with Disabilities Project

 Disability & Victims’ Rights Attorney Toolkit

-Having access to practice tools is critical effective representation.
-That is why NCVLI and DRO are creating an online Toolkit.
-This Toolkit will have resources to aid attorneys representing these victims in criminal courts as they assert and seek enforcement of their rights.
-To ensure this Toolkit complements, rather than duplicates, resources that already exist nationally, NCVLI and DRO are conducting a national environmental scan for other practice resources critical for attorneys working on victims’ rights enforcement for persons with disabilities.
-If you know of existing resources that may be helpful to lawyers interested in representing victims of crime who are persons with disabilities who are seeking to assert their rights during criminal justice processes, please let us know by submitting the Resources Relating to Crime Victims with Disabilities online form!
+Ensuring lawyers have access to practice tools is critical effective representation.
+That is why NCVLI is creating an online Toolkit.
+This Toolkit will have resources such as sample pleadings, case summaries, “how to” videos, and more to aid attorneys representing victims with disabilities in criminal courts as they assert and seek enforcement of their rights.
+NCVLI is developing tools alongside its partner DRO.
+To ensure this Toolkit complements, rather than duplicates, resources that already exist nationally, NCVLI and DRO conducted a national environmental scan for other practice resources critical for attorneys working on victims’ rights enforcement for persons with disabilities.
+But we know we could have missed something!
+If you know of existing resources that may be helpful to lawyers interested in representing victims of crime who are persons with disabilities who are seeking to assert their rights during criminal justice processes, please let us know by emailing NCVLI@lclark.edu!

 Request Technical Assistance